 Before and After Accepting the Role

 A person named as custodial trustee does not have to accept the position.
-Before taking on any trust property, a designated trustee can decline simply by notifying the person who made the designation.
-When that happens, the substitute trustee named under A.R.S.
-14-9103 steps in.
-If no substitute was named, the person who created the arrangement can designate a new one.
+Before taking on trust property, the designated trustee can decline.
+They simply notify the person who made the designation.

-Once a custodial trustee has accepted the role, resignation requires more formality.
-The trustee must deliver written notice to any successor trustee and to the beneficiary, then transfer the trust property and records to the successor.
+Once a custodial trustee accepts the role, resignation requires more steps.
+The trustee must deliver written notice to any successor trustee and to the beneficiary.
+The trustee must then transfer all trust property and records to the successor.

 A custodial trustee who has accepted the custodial trust property may resign by delivering written notice to a successor custodial trustee, if any, the beneficiary and, if the beneficiary is incapacitated, to the beneficiary's conservator, if any.